- Library-quiet interior

-Comfort and traditional luxury are keywords for the Lexus ES family, which lands squarely between the IS and GS sport sedans in the lineup, as a plush, less-performance-oriented counterpart to both models.
-The 2015 Lexus ES 350 and ES 330h hybrid are based on the Toyota Avalon architecture (rather than, a few years ago, the Camry), and with a major redesign a couple of model years ago they gained more engaging road manners, a more interesting shape, improved technology features, and a new hybrid model that actually ends up giving the rest of the ES package a reason for being.
+The 2015 Lexus ES 350 and ES 330h hybrid are comfort-oriented luxury sedans based on the Toyota Avalon architecture (rather than, a few years ago, the Camry).
+With a major redesign just a couple of model years ago they gained more engaging road manners, a more interesting shape, and improved technology features.
+The lineup especially gets its reason for being in the smooth, high-mileage hybrid model, as we see it.

-The ES family, overall, does a decent job of appeasing both the comfort-oriented luxury shoppers and the ones who expect a little more savvy and sophistication than the Lexus they're trading in.
+Overall, the ES serves as a softer, more comfort-minded counterpoint to the performance-oriented IS and GS sport sedans in the Lexus lineup.
+Yet the ES family does a decent job of appeasing both the comfort-oriented luxury shoppers and the ones who expect a little more savvy and sophistication than the Lexus they're trading in.
 Serious driving enthusiasts will pass the ES by on the way to the IS or GS (or another sharp sport sedan like the BMW 3-Series), but for the vast majority of luxury shoppers, both the V-6 ES 350 or the ES 300h hybrid feel quick and responsive.

 The overall appearance of the ES family remains conservative; but with last year's redesign, including the new hourglass ('spindle') grille and a few more curves at the rear flanks, the ES is no longer an accessory to slab-sided boredom.
 Inside, the ES got even more of a makeover, with a new shelf-like horizontal design of the dash yielding more airiness; pushing the corners outward help with the sense of space for those in front, too.
 And in between, the navigation system's screen fits nicely mid-contour.
 Overall, it feels a lot like what Lexus has done to its IS and GS sport sedans, but with a little more elegance and spaciousness.